ts387/bioemu/README.md

 If you installed `bioemu` in a conda environment named `bioemu` (which is the default if you run `setup.sh` as described above) then you will first need to `conda activate bioemu`.

 You can sample structures for a given protein sequence using the script `sample.py`.
 See `tiny_sample.sh` for an example invocation.

+## Reproducing results from the preprint
+You can use this code together with code from [bioemu-benchmarks](https://github.com/microsoft/bioemu-benchmarks) to approximately reproduce results from our [preprint](https://www.biorxiv.org/content/10.1101/2024.12.05.626885v1).

+The `bioemu-v1.0` checkpoint contains the model weights used to produce the results in the preprint.
+Due to simplifications made in the embedding computation and a more efficient sampler, the results obtained with this code are not identical but consistent with the statistics shown in the preprint, i.e., mode coverage and free energy errors averaged over the proteins in a test set.
+Results for individual proteins may differ.

 ## Citation
 If you are using our code or model, please consider citing our work: